-If you’re a business owner planning to sell up or wind up your business, Entrepreneurs’ Relief can save you a small fortune on your tax bill.
+If you’re a business owner planning to sell up or wind up your business, Entrepreneurs’ Relief (now known as Business Asset Disposal Relief) can save you a small fortune on your tax bill.
 The scheme enables entrepreneurs who are selling all or part of their business to pay just 10% in Capital Gains Tax (CGT) on profits over the lifetime of their business.
 This 10% CGT rate is considerably less than the 18% (for basic rate income tax payers) or 28% (for higher rate payers) that would otherwise be charged, and business owners can claim up to £10m over their lifetime under the relief scheme.

 How to Qualify for Entrepreneurs’ Relief

 Entrepreneurs’ Relief started in 2008 after a new flat 18% CGT was announced in the Budget for that year.
 The idea behind ER was to help business owners who would have paid a lower rate under the now-abolished taper relief when they sold their business.
 To begin with, the lifetime limit on profits was set at £1m but it has risen since and reached its current limit of £10m in the 2011 Budget.

 For a business owner to claim Entrepreneurs’ Relief, they must meet certain conditions.
 They must be an individual, rather than a company, and work as an officer or employee of that company.
 In addition, they must own at least 5% of the company and have at least 5% of the voting rights.
 This minimum 5% ownership must have been in place for at least 12 months prior to claiming Entrepreneur’s Relief, or at least 12 months before the business ceased trading.